Add a remote environment#

-Share captured traces across your team by deploying a remote Loop Server.
+Share traces across your team by deploying a remote Loop Server.

 |---|---|---|

-By default, you have a local environment.
-Adding a remote environment lets multiple developers see the same traces.
+By default, Lens Loop uses a local environment.
+Use a remote environment to allow multiple developers to view and work with the same traces.

 Docker Compose Setup#